stevanu/stevanu/README.md

 # 💫 About Me:
 ## 👋    Hello!, My name is Stevanu.
 I am a graduate of Nahdlatul Ulama Al Ghozali University majoring in Information Systems, with experience in several projects as a Web Developer, Quality Control, and Quality Assurance.
-I am accustomed to understanding system requirements, ensuring proper functionality, and contributing to the application development process. <br> With a high curiosity, a strong passion for learning, and a love of the world of software development as a hobby and profession, with a spirit of collaboration, I am ready to go further to deliver digital solutions that align with business needs and goals.
+I am accustomed to understanding system requirements, ensuring proper functionality, and contributing to the application development process. <br> With a high curiosity, a strong passion for learning, and a love of the world of software development as a hobby and profession, with a spirit of collaboration, I am ready to go further to deliver digital solutions that align with business needs and goals

-I believe that good systems are born from a deep understanding of user needs, clear communication, and attention to detail.
+I believe that good systems are born from a deep understanding of user needs, clear communication, and attention to detail..

 ## 🌐 Socials: